GuessWhatGame/vqa/README.md

 Of course, one is free to change this file architecture!

 ### Data
-VQA?! relies on two datasets:
+VQA relies on two dataset:
  - VQAv1
  - VQAv2